simonepri/sudoku-solver/readme.md

 we want to try, and we make the copy of the board in its `compute` method that will be executed in a separate thread.

-In this way we offload an expensive computation in the callee task, decreasing the span.
+In this way we offload an expensive computation in the forked task, decreasing the span.

 ### Choose of the appropriate sequential cut-off